How to Extract PDF Metadata in Java with GroupDocs

 Ever found yourself needing to quickly grab basic info from hundreds of documents?
 You’re not alone.
-Whether you’re building a document management system, processing legal files, or just trying to organize that chaotic shared drive, extracting metadata programmatically can save you hours of manual work.
+Whether you’re building a document management system, processing legal files, or just trying to organize that chaotic shared drive, how to extract PDF metadata programmatically can save you hours of manual work.
+In this guide we’ll walk through extracting the file type, page count, and size using Java—perfect for anyone who needs to handle the pdf file type java challenge efficiently.

 Prerequisites and Setup